measurement-kit/golang-prebuilt/Readme.md

 build golang binaries for the platforms and architectures for which we want to have Measurement Kit Golang binaries.

+The prebuilt dependencies are published as assets to the releases.

+The latest release is currently: 0.9.0-alpha.2-1

 ## Windows

 ```